Skip to main content

 What is a Section 106 (S106) legal agreement?

-Section 106 agreements are legal agreements between a planning authority and a developer which secure the provision of appropriate financial contributions or other provisions related to a development, such as supporting transport infrastructure improvements, an element of affordable housing, community infrastructure, education, training initiatives, environmental improvements and corporate objectives, as well as to mitigate the impacts of development.
+Section 106 agreements are legal agreements between a planning authority and a developer which secure the provision of measures to mitigate the impacts of development.

 What is CIL?